nicbehr/BAI_data_analysis/_posts/2023-01-05-Exercise2Plotting.md

 ...
 ```

 With that we can use the "dplyr" package to aggregate the data to daily values:
 the %>% operator just concatenates different operations
 so we take the original dataset and group it by the column datetime
 to aggregate the data we use the dplyr package and from that the summarize_if()
 function.
 For one we can specify that we only want to aggregate the numeric columns,
 which excludes the datetime column.
-We don't want to sum up the dates right...
+We don't want to sum up the dates!
 Secondly we pass the way we want to aggregate the data, which is the mean for
 most columns:
 ```R